 Hi, I’m Sue Schaefer, the founder of Academic Coaching Associates (ACA).

-I started ACA over 10 years ago with a vision of helping students succeed who underperform in school because of executive function difficulties.
+I started ACA in 2010 with a vision of helping students succeed who underperform in school because of executive function difficulties.

 Personally, I struggled in school — missed assignments, performed poorly on tests even after studying for hours, and lost focus in class.
 In college, things did not improve.
 I worked harder than I ever had in my life, and, still, my grades were below average.